-- The deductible.
-This is the amount you must pay in each calendar year for covered services and supplies before this plan provides certain benefits.
-The amount credited toward the calendar year deductible won't exceed the "allowable charge" for any covered service or supply. - The copay.
+- The copay.
 This is a fixed up-front dollar amount that you're required to pay for each occurrence of certain covered services.
 Your provider of care may ask you to pay the copay at the time of service.
 Unless stated otherwise, benefits subject to a copay aren't subject to your deductible or coinsurance if any. - The deductible.
 This is the amount you must pay in each calendar year for covered services and supplies before this plan provides certain benefits.
-The amount credited toward the calendar year deductible won't exceed the "allowable charge" for any covered service or supply.
+The amount credited toward the calendar year deductible won't exceed the "allowed amount" for any covered service or supply.